-Normandy American Cemetery and Memorial - Situated on the bluffs overlooking "Omaha Beach", Colleville Cemetery is one of fourteen WWII cemeteries created by the US government after the end of the conflict.
-Final resting place for more than nine thousand men and women, Normandy American Cemetery and Memorial was depicted in the critically acclaimed movie "Saving Private Ryan" and welcomes each year over a million visitors of different nationalities.
+Situated on the bluffs overlooking Omaha Beach, Colleville Cemetery is one of fourteen WWII permanent cemeteries created by the US government in the aftermath of the conflict.
+Normandy American Cemetery & Memorial was depicted in the critically acclaimed movie 'Saving private Ryan' and is the final resting place for over nine thousand men and women.

 This is the place that has been described as "the best imitation of hell the American troops had to go through" during the Second World War.
 Revisit both the German and the Allied plans, their strengths and weaknesses, and how the American troops managed to overcome all difficulties at "Bloody Omaha" - even when the odds seemed to be against them!

 POINTE DU HOC